Mentavi Communication & Conflict Series

 What to expect

-During this session, we explore:
+During this session, we explored:

 • Why emotional intensity during conflict may be associated with ADHD, and what research suggests about emotional regulation differences